-Dases of ap portionment of different overhead to machines S.No.
+S.No.
 Expenses Basis Fixed Charges 1.
 Rent and Rates Floor area occupied by each machine including the surrounding space.
 2. Heating and lighting The number of points used plus cost of special lighting or heating for any individual machine, alternatively according to floor area occupied by each machine.
-3. Supervision Estimated time devoted by the supervisory staff to each machine.
-4 Lubricating oil and On basis of past experience consumable stores 5.
-Insurance Insurable value of each machine 6.
-Miscellaneous expenses Equitable basis depending on facts
+Estimated time devoted by the supervisory staff to each machine.
+On 3.
+Supervision basis of past experience 4 Lubricating oil and consumable stores Insurable value of each machine 5.
+Insurance Equitable basis depending on facts 6.
+Miscellaneous expenses Variable Expenses 1.
+2. Depreciation Cost of machine less residual value spread over its working life.
+Actual 3.
+Power consumption as per meter reading Repairs Cost of repairs spread over its working life.